The returns on a content development process usually go one of two ways.

 This might be more like Step 6.5, depending on how you prefer to work.
 However, it’s important enough to get its own category.

-Ideally, you’ll have established a target keyword in the lead-up to writing a piece of content.
+Ideally, you’ll have established a target keyword before writing a piece of content.
 But even if you haven’t, you can take the time to do some keyword research after the fact and optimize the post for search in the editing phase.

-While there are many different SEO techniques and tactics that contribute to high-ranking content, this stage of content development requires you to optimize on-page SEO.
+While many different SEO techniques and tactics contribute to high-ranking content, this content development stage requires you to optimize on-page SEO.

-As you prepare to publish your piece of content, run through a quick on-page SEO checklist to make sure you’re setting yourself up for success.
+As you prepare to publish your content, run through a quick on-page SEO checklist to ensure you’re setting yourself up for success.

 Ask yourself these questions before publishing: